 A short, fairly easy (6 out of 10) on the new york difficulty rating- i would assume only because its some quick vertical feet.
 I’d say round trip with hanging out up in the nostrils for a short amount of time (the winds picked up and this southern boy got a little cold) maybe 1.5 hours round trip. on a sunny warm day i think i could have hung out up there for a few hours.
 Here’s the view over the bridge of Anthonys nose.

-I found one of Nomadic State of Minds water bottle carriers at the top- ok, whatever we brought it… theres the plug, you of course don not need one of our water bottle holders on the hike, but its a great water holder for a day hike.. here’s the link http://shop.nomadicstateofmind.com/large-water-bottle-holder-p/largeh20bottle-holder.htm But what an awesome hike up Anthonys nose-
+I found one of Nomadic State of Minds water bottle carriers at the top- ok, whatever we brought it… theres the plug, you of course don not need one of our water bottle holders on the hike, but its a great water holder for your water bottles during a day hike.. here’s the link http://shop.nomadicstateofmind.com/large-water-bottle-holder-p/largeh20bottle-holder.htm But what an awesome hike up Anthonys nose-